 Devereux devoted both time and capital advancing harness racing.
 In 1895 he organized the Gentlemen's Driving Club of Cleveland, which competed with other clubs through the League of American Driving Clubs, which Devereux organized in 1901, professionalizing the sport and focusing attention on Cleveland.
 When a proponent of the Glenville Race Track died, the mayor of that village declared betting illegal, assuring the closing of the track (1909).
 So in 1908 sportsmen organized the village of N. RANDALL, and Devereux financed the building of RANDALL PARK RACE TRACK and was its first president.
 When Devereux died, he left his horses and racing paraphernalia to a pair of faithful stablemen.
 Devereux married Mildred French on 11 Feb.
 1885 and had 2 children, Julian French and Aileen (Mrs. Lanier Winslow).
 He died at his winter home in Georgia and was buried in LAKE VIEW CEMETERY.

-Devereux Family Papers, WRHS.
+Finding aid for the Devereux Family Papers, WRHS.